zranger1/PixelblazePatterns/README.md

 # PixelblazePatterns
 Patterns for Pixelblaze LED controller

+## raindrops2d.js
+ Top down view of rain falling on a pool.
+You control the rain intensity via Web UI.
+Very relaxing, best viewed from a few feet away from your display.

+ Requires a 2D LED array and appropriate (2D) pixel mapper.

 ## nbodygravity2D.js
  A 2D n-body gravity simulator.
 As you'd expect, large numbers of particles at high gravity tend to collapse and merge.
 Lower the gravity a bit, and they'll fly free again.